Palakis/esphome-native-hdmi-cec/README.md

 ### 📦 Step 3: Add the component

-In your ESPhome YAML configuration, add this Git repository as an external component:
+In your ESPhome YAML configuration, add this Git repository as an external component (e.g. below captive portal):

 ```yaml
 external_components: